Disability Equality Scheme

 1. To maintain and improve the conservation and maintenance of our Grade I listed buildings and works of art so that they will be accessible to present and future generations.
 Soane’s 1833 Act stipulated that his house and museum (No. 13 Lincoln’s Inn Fields) should be kept ‘as nearly as circumstances will admit’ as it was in 1837.
 The Trustees’ strategy must be to maintain the historic fabric of the three Soane houses in our care, Nos 12, 13 and 14 Lincoln’s Inn Fields, and to restore objects and interiors to their Soane positions and appearance where this is possible.

-2. To allow the public free access to the Museum and to introduce first-time visitors to the architecture, works of art and collections of the Museum and make these comprehensible and accessible.
+2. To allow the public free access to the Museum and to introduce first-time visitors to the architecture, works of art and collections of the Museum and work to make these comprehensible and accessible.

-3. To inspire creativity by means of an imaginative programme of exhibitions, talks and events (including those on contemporary architecture, art and design), so that the Soane remains a ‘living’ museum.
+3. To inspire creativity and learning by means of an imaginative programme of exhibitions, events and activities (including those on contemporary architecture, art and design), so that the Soane remains a ‘living’ museum.

-4. To provide opportunities for education and life-long learning in Architecture and the history of art in their broadest sense following Soane’s intention to develop his House and Museum as ‘an academy for the Study of Architecture’.
+4. To provide opportunities for education and life-long learning in architecture, history and the history of art in their broadest sense following Soane’s intention to develop his House and Museum as ‘an academy for the Study of Architecture’.

 5. To enable the public to acquire a deeper knowledge of the Museum’s collections of architectural drawings, books, models and works of art by means of exhibitions, catalogues and publications and through an increased use of information technology.